sisterai/estate-assistant-system/README.md

   In production, the images are pulled directly from GHCR and deployed to AWS infrastructure or Vercel, enabling a consistent artifact to run from local to production.

 This approach ensures faster onboarding for developers, simplifies deployments, and minimizes environment drift.

+## VSCode Extension

+We have developed a VSCode extension to enhance the development experience with **EstateWise**.
+This extension provides features such as:

+- **Instant Chat Access**
+  Open the EstateWise chatbot directly in VS Code via the Command Palette (`Estatewise Chat: Open Chat`).

+- **Persistent Webview Panel**
+  Keeps your conversation context alive even when the panel is hidden or you switch files.

+- **Configurable Panel**
+  Customize the panel title, target editor column, iframe width/height, script permissions, and auto‑open behavior via VS Code settings.

+- **Secure Embedding**
+  Loads the chatbot through a sandboxed iframe with a strict Content‑Security‑Policy, so all logic remains safely hosted on `https://estatewise.vercel.app/chat`.

+- **Zero Backend Overhead**
+  No extra server or API keys required in VS Code—everything runs through the existing EstateWise web app.

+- **Easy Installation**
+  Install the `.vsix` package locally or grab it from the VS Code Marketplace, then start chatting with EstateWise without leaving your editor.

+For full installation and configuration instructions, see the [VS Code Extension docs](extension/README.md) or install from the Marketplace.

 ## Challenges & Future Improvements